 Takeaways:

-- Tree traversal is the technique or the process when we visit each node of a binary tree or a binary search tree.
+- Tree traversal is the technique or process of visiting each node of a binary tree or a binary search tree.

 - Depending on your requirements, you can use different approaches.